 Zoo Summer Camp

 Summer camp at John Ball Zoo is unique and always very popular.
-Classes often will sell out in early spring.
+Classes will often sell out in early spring.

 If you are lucky enough to score a spot in a Zoo Summer Camp, your child will be treated to a hands-on learning experience on a specific theme.
 Campers get behind-the-scenes tours, play games and do activities related to their camp theme.
 Summer Zoo camps are available for kids as young as three and up through ninth grade.

-Photo by Bryan Esler for Experience GR
+Photo by Sarah Goodwin for Experience GR

 Special Events